َAfternoon Workshops

 Join them for fun and games, and maybe we will all learn something new!

-How far do you go (to make theatre in a minority language)? with Wessel De Vries
+How Far Do You Go (to make theatre in a minority language)? with Wessel De Vries

 To direct the first play in the endangered Kven language, playwright and director Wessel de Vries traveled far away from home.
 Far above the polar circle (where it was cold an dark) rehearsals started at Kvääniteatteri, and a lot of big challenges had to be faced.
 What do you do if your actors don’t speak the minority language the play is in (because there are no living actors that can speak it)?
 How will you connect with the audience when the majority does not speak the language as well?
 How will you cope with the community that speaks the language (of for whom the language is vital) and has opinions about your play?
 How do you find the freedom to make a piece of art instead of only a piece of language emancipation?